Mill Island, Bydgoszcz: Kujawska Hydropower plant

-Located at the junction of the leat branch and Brda river, the place has been built and re-built successively since 1786, when a flour mill was constructed there.
+Located at the junction of the leat branch and the Brda river, the place has been built and re-built successively since 1786, when a flour mill was constructed there.
 The power plant has been built in 1920, mainly to supply power to the numerous mills of the island, but the complex kept its granary building.
 The turbine had a capacity of 110 kW and it provided power to houses in the vicinity of the Old Market, but it was not linked to the city network.
 Two water turbines were laid out in the building, upright with wooden teeth gear.

 In 1975, a technical expertise declared the turbine chamber unfitted for current standards.
 As a consequence, the National Cereal Plant announced in the 1990s a tender for the sale of the ruined building.
 In July 1998, an entrepreneur, "Jerzy Kujawski", builder of a hydropower in Kashubia has become the new owner.
 He made a thorough repair to the facility and installed a new turbine: the new power plant was launched on December 1, 1998.
 Between 2000 and 2005, building facades have been renovated, a general overhaul of three turbines has been done and two new ones have been delivered.
-"Kujawska" power plant had a capacity of 600kW in 2009, 600kW of which were transferred to Bydgoszcz Energy department network.
+"Kujawska" power plant had a capacity of 600 kW in 2009, 600 kW of which were transferred to Bydgoszcz Energy department network.

 In 2009 a Museum of energy has opened in the facility: its aim is to recall the history of Bydgoszcz energy, hydropower plants operating in the city area and present people who played an active role in this story.
 The first exhibition featured a history of power plants and technical equipment.
 Some rooms also houses exhibitions of power equipment and a large collection of radios from the 20th century (250 pieces).

 The hydropower plant "Kujawska" has been listed on Kuyavian-Pomeranian Voivodeship Monuments Heritage List (no. 601217 & 601218, reg.
 A/773/1-9, June 9, 1992).